blazium-engine/blazium-docs/tutorials/physics/collision_shapes_2d.rst

 :ref:`Concave collision shapes <class_ConcavePolygonShape2D>`, also called trimesh collision shapes, can take any form, from a few triangles to thousands of triangles.
-Concave shapes are the slowest option but are also the most accurate in Godot. **You can only use concave shapes within StaticBodies.** They will not work with CharacterBodies or RigidBodies unless the RigidBody's mode is Static.
+Concave shapes are the slowest option but are also the most accurate in Blazium. **You can only use concave shapes within StaticBodies.** They will not work with CharacterBodies or RigidBodies unless the RigidBody's mode is Static.

 .. note::